knative/docs/docs/eventing/flows/sequence/sequence-reply-to-event-display/README.md

 ### Create the Knative Services

-Change `default` below to create the steps in the Namespace where you want resources created.
+Change `default` to create the steps in the Namespace where you want resources created as in the following example:

 ```yaml
 apiVersion: serving.knative.dev/v1